Choosing your board — Summer vibes guide

 • Pointy nose prefers hollower waves

-• Great for barrels / fast turns / rippingย
+• Great for barrels, fast turns and ripping

 • Quite floaty yet still easy to turn (and duck dive)

-• Great for smaller surfers, and for mid-level surfers looking to progress
+• Great for smaller surfers, and for surfers looking to progress past the shortboard

 • Smooth ride, works in most conditions

-• Moderately easy to turn, but prefer trimming along the wave
+• Moderately easy to turn, but happiest trimming along the wave

-• Best for introductory surfers finding their feet OR for mature cruisers to paddle past the packย
+• Best for surfers still finding their feet, or for cruisers who want to paddle past the pack and trim, glide and cross-step

-• Lightweight and small enough to carry, but still floaty and easy to turn for kids into their mid-teens
+• Lightweight and small enough for kids to carry, but still floaty and easy to turn through their mid-teens

 Smaller Softboard (under 6'6")